KidPudel/Iggy-s-Vault/terminal/neovim/vim motions.md

 - `hjkl` ⇒ move
 	- `J`: put the next line on the current
 - `w` ⇒ jump the word
+	- `W`: jump to the next sequence of character separated by space
-    - `e` ⇒ jump the en
+- `e` ⇒ jump the end
-    - d of a word
-        - ge ⇒ jump back to the end of a word
+	-  `ge` ⇒ jump back to the end of a word
 - `b` ⇒ jump back one word
+	- `B`: jump to the previous sequence of character separated by space
 - `$` ⇒ jump the end of a line
     - ^ ⇒ jump beginning of a characters line
     - 0 ⇒ jump beginning of a line